TrigRun

 errorClassError category for failed attempts

-Outbound headers
+Outbound headers and variables

 HeaderValue